Yale, University of New Haven make hard adjustments for graduation ceremonies amid pandemic

 (WTNH) — It was supposed to be a huge 48 hours for the Elm City with two big graduation ceremonies.
 However, due to the coronavirus pandemic, those ceremonies had to make hard adjustments.

-Yale University’s commencement will not happen Monday, but Yale’s president will deliver an address to students on the university’s Yale 2020 website.
-That event is happening at 11 a.m.
+Yale University’s commencement did not happen Monday, but Yale’s president delivered an address to students on the university’s Yale 2020 website.
+That event happened at 11 a.m.

+Yale’s president saying, “You, members of the class of 2020, in the midst of unprecedented circumstanced, you have demonstrated concern for your neighbors…these are no ordinary times.
+The world needs each of you, prepared to tackle whatever challenges come your way.”

 Sunday was originally scheduled to be the 2020 University of New Haven graduation.
 Instead, grads can take part in a virtual ceremony on Saturday, July 25.
 An in-person ceremony has been scheduled for Sunday, December 13.